rcliftonharvey/rchoscillators/README.md

 In the current state, these wrapper classes will generate a **single mono oscillator**, and insert or add that mono signal onto **all** the buffer's channels equally.
 Theoretically, there is no limitation to the number of channels that could be processed, a buffer block could have a single channel, or over 200 channels, the oscillators don't care.

-To instantiate an example triangle wave oscillator that offers this simple processing, just instantiate it in your header file like this:
+To instantiate an example triangle wave oscillator that offers this simple processing method, just instantiate it in your header file like this:
 ```c++
 RCH::Oscillators::Triangle oscTriangle;
 ```